dartsidedev/bitpanda_price_ticker/CONTRIBUTING.md

 ## To do

-* [ ] Maybe just remove the whole `built_value` and provide instead a wrapper with enums for cryptos and currencies?
 * [ ] Setup Travis CI
 * [ ] Add Dart web example
 * [ ] Add fancy Flutter example in separate folder: calculate user's wallet value in the selected currency